 Position resident on bedpan comfortably making sure there is not undue pressure to coccyx.

 Provide privacy by closing door and curtains.

 Do not allow resident to stay on bedpan for more than 20 minutes.
 Check on in 10 minutes, may cause pressure and ulcers.

-When resident is finished, remove pan, clean resident Refer to perineal care on page 281-283 in textbook, and make resident comfortable.
+When resident is finished, remove pan, clean resident Refer to page 206, and make resident comfortable.